Joseph Grimaldi: Early years at Sadler's Wells and Drury Lane

 John Philip Kemble took over the producer's (director's) duties at Drury Lane later in 1788 when Sheridan was promoted to chief treasurer.
 Sheridan often employed Grimaldi in minor roles in Kemble's productions and continued to allow him to work concurrently at Sadler's Wells.
 Grimaldi took an interest in the design and construction of stage scenery and would often help to design sets.
-His stage performances over the next two years did not garner him the kind of success he had experienced under the management of his father, and the role of pre-eminent Clown in London productions soon fell to Jean-Baptiste Dubois, a versatile French acrobat, horseman, singer and strongman, with a formidable repertoire of comic tricks.
+His stage performances over the next two years did not garner him the kind of success he had experienced under the management of his father, and at this time Jean-Baptiste Dubois emerged as the pre-eminent harlequinade Clown performer in London productions.
+Dubois was a versatile French acrobat, horseman, singer and strongman, with a formidable repertoire of comic tricks.
 Grimaldi worked as Dubois' assistant, although in later life he denied that he had been the Frenchman's student.

 In 1791 the Drury Lane Theatre was demolished, and Grimaldi was loaned to the Haymarket Theatre, where he appeared, briefly, in the opera Cymon, which starred the tenor Michael Kelly.
 On 21 April 1794, the new Drury Lane theatre opened, and Grimaldi, now 15 years old, resumed his place as one of the principal juvenile performers.
 The same year, he played his first major part since his father's death; as the dwarf in Valentine and Orson.
 Two years later, at Sadler's Wells, he played the role of Hag Morad in the Thomas John Dibdin Christmas pantomime The Talisman; or, Harlequin Made Happy.
 The pantomime was a success, and Grimaldi received rave reviews.
 The Drury Lane management were eager to capitalise on his success, and later that year he was cast in Lodoiska, a Parisian hit adapted for the London stage by Kemble.
 (Note: The music was taken from separate operas of the same name by Rodolphe Kreutzer and Luigi Cherubini with additions by Stephen Storace.)
 Grimaldi played Camasin, a role that required the acrobatic and sword-fighting skills that he had learned as a child.
 He won wider admiration as Pierrot in the 1796 Christmas pantomime of Robinson Crusoe at Drury Lane.